Estafet-LTD/StackinaBox/OCP/README.md

 ## GITEA [automate later]
 Follow instructions at https://computingforgeeks.com/how-to-install-gitea-self-hosted-git-service-on-centos-7-with-nginx-reverse-proxy/

-## Considerations when setting up pipelines
+## Considerations when setting up a pipeline for java applications

-The default user in the ci-cd project requires admin rights to a project to perfoem the OpenShift DSL pipeline steps.
+### The default user in the ci-cd project requires admin rights to a project to perform the OpenShift DSL pipeline steps as this will be used by Jenkins.

 The following extra set up is required (for example project):